djndl1/CSNotes/os/concepts/processes_threads.md

  semaphore after starting an I/O operation until the interrupt comes in and signals that semaphore to allow the process to handle the interrupt.

-- **mutex**: a simplified version of the semaphore, in two states: locked, or unlocked.
+- **mutex**: a special version of binary semaphore, in two states: locked, or unlocked.
 This may not need a kernel call.
+Also, a mutex has a owner, a specific thread/process.

 ```asm
 mutex_lock: